go-training/azure-bastion/README.md

 ## Overview

-This repository contains a Pulumi sample code that deploys an Azure Bastion service.
-See the [Azure Bastion documentation](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) for more information.
+This repository contains sample Pulumi code that deploys an Azure Bastion service.
+For more information, see the [Azure Bastion documentation](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).

 ## Prerequisites

-To list all available locations, use the az account list-locations command.
+To list all available locations, use the `az account list-locations` command.

 ```bash
 az account list-locations --output table